• Home

 The Significance of the FRP Pipe O.D.
 Chart

 The FRP pipe O.D.
 (Outer Diameter) chart is a critical reference tool that provides the precise external dimensions of FRP pipes.
 Accurate knowledge of the pipe’s outer diameter is essential when selecting the appropriate FRP pipe bell and spigot fittings, as it ensures a proper fit and effective sealing of the joint.
 The chart lists various pipe sizes along with their corresponding outer diameters, allowing installers to quickly identify the correct fittings for their specific application.
 Using the FRP pipe O.D. chart simplifies the process of matching pipes and fittings, ensuring that the bell and spigot joint will be secure and leak-free.
-This chart is particularly important when working with CBRO Fiberglass products, as it helps maintain consistency and integrity throughout the entire piping system.
+For a more detailed and precise selection, the FRP Pipe Schedule Chart can also be used in conjunction with the O.D. chart, as it provides important information on the pipe’s wall thickness and pressure ratings.
+This chart is particularly important when working with CBRO Fiberglass products, as it helps maintain consistency and integrity throughout the entire piping system, ensuring compatibility and optimal performance.

 Interpreting the FRP Pipe Size Chart